ernest-bruce/human-internet/humanity/humanity.md

 &nbsp;

 you may have a personal life, a professional life, and a political life, which you manage using three social·networking platforms, such as Facebook, LinkedIn, and Twitter
-· some platforms let you crosspost to others, for example, a Facebook post can be duplicated in a Twitter tweet
+· some platforms let you crosspost to others; for example, a Facebook post can be duplicated in a Twitter tweet
 · because of the different capabilities and limitations of the platforms (for example, Twitter’s limit on the length of tweets) this is a flawed way to bridge multiple aspects of your life
 · these issues are easy to solve
-· but solving them goes against the common corporation goal of world domination, so we miss out
+· but solving them goes against the common corporation goal of world domination, so you miss out

 remember, in the human_internet, *you* are your own platform; therefore, you do not need other platforms to define you or any aspect of your digital life
 · you can use different *facets* of digital life to compartmentalize your life both for your sake and for the benefit of those who are interested in your life, making it easier on you to produce content and on your followers to consume it
 · people can follow the “whole you” or only the “professional you”
 · although you have a single identity, it can be separated into facets that can be used across services
 · therefore, instead of “follow me at @*you*,” you can tell people interested in your political musings “follow me at @*you~politics*”
-· and, when you need to publish a though or comment on more than facet, the same item is expressed on all the facets you choose, giving its consumers the complete item without artificial limits placed on its representation
+· and, when you need to publish a though or comment on more than one facet, the same item is expressed on all the facets you choose, giving its consumers the complete item without artificial limits placed on its representation

 &nbsp;
 &nbsp;